mantczakaus/ont_amplicon/README.md

 By default the processsed reads are mapped back to the reference blast match.
 A BAM file is generated using Samtools and [Samtools consensus](https://www.htslib.org/doc/samtools-consensus.html) is used to derive independent guided-reference consensuses that are stored in a file called **SampleName/mapping_back_to_ref/samtools_consensus_from_ref.fasta** file.
 Their nucleotide sequences can be compared to that of the original consensuses to resolve ambiguities (ie low complexity and repetitive regions).

 ### HTML report output
 An example HTML report can be found [here](https://github.com/maelyg/ont_amplicon/blob/master/docs/HTML_report_example.zip) in a gzipped folder that includes all necessary files.
-IDue to its size, it can't be viewed directly on GitHub.
+Due to its size, it cannot be viewed directly on GitHub.
 However, you can clone the repository to your local machine, extract the folder, and then open the HTML file locally.

 The report is divided into three main sections: **Input parameters**, **Input data quality report** and **Consensus sequences**.